 World Malaria Day is April 25.
-It’s a day to focus global awareness on the ravages of the disease — which disproportionately affects children under 5 and pregnant women, and especially those who live in poverty and don’t have access to healthcare — and to encourage people around the world to join in the fight against malaria.
+It’s a day to focus global awareness on the ravages of the disease — which disproportionately affect children under five and pregnant women, and especially those who live in poverty and don’t have access to healthcare — and to encourage people around the world to join in the fight against malaria.

 April also marks the close of active LMI fundraising.

-At its most recent convention (July 2013), Synod delegates again voted collectively for LMI — and this time the unanimous vote called for the church to close out the LMI campaign with a strong finish.
+At its most recent convention (July 2013), the Synod's delegates again voted collectively for LMI — and this time the unanimous vote called for the church to close out the LMI campaign with a strong finish.

 We have made major strides in the fight against malaria, but we can help many more.
 With increased efforts — and this final fundraising push — millions of lives will be protected and health will improve substantially in malaria-affected countries.

 When speaking recently about LMI and why our church body is partnering in the fight against malaria, LCMS President Matthew C. Harrison said, “A relationship with God the Father without a relationship with others in fellowship is impossible.
 A denial of love to a brother or sister is a denial of fellowship in the Lord.”
 Christ’s call for unconditional mercy forms our Lutheran response to helping those in need.
 Our work is making a difference in the fight against malaria in Africa, but tens of thousands of lives are still being lost each year to this preventable disease.

 Will you help us finish strong?
 Will you give a special gift today to help our brothers and sisters suffering from malaria half the world away?
 Will you stand with us to restore health and inspire hope to those fighting to stop malaria deaths in Africa?
 I pray you will.